SAP-archive/cloud-platform-iot-starterkit/cf/samples/java-samples/send-measure/README.md

 	    }
 	    ```
 6. Get device sensor by its identifier which is assigned to the device.
-    1. Create a new sensor and assign it to the device if no sensor is assigned to the device or a sensor has no reference to the "SensorTypeSample" sensor type.
+    1. Create a new sensor and assign it to the device if no sensor is assigned to the device or a sensor has no reference to the "ControlUnit" sensor type.
 	    ```
 	    Authorization: Basic <base64-encoded credentials>
 	    POST https://%iot.host%:443/iot/core/api/v1/sensors
 	    {
 		    "deviceId" : "%device.id%",
 		    "sensorTypeId" : "%sensor.type.id%",
-		    "name" : "SampleSensors"
+		    "name" : "SampleSensor"
 	    }
 	    ```
-	    >Note: A new sensor will be mapped to the custom "SensorTypeSample" Sensor Type.
+	    >Note: A new sensor will be mapped to the custom "ControlUnit" Sensor Type.
 7. Get device PEM-certificate.
     ```
     Authorization: Basic <base64-encoded credentials>